 Membership to the Captains’ Council is comprised of named captains across all RU sponsored varsity sports teams.
 The definition of an RU captain: A captain must lead by example and also display leadership characteristics such as humility, compassion, and fair and consistent treatment of themselves and others in the body and spirit of their team.

 The Yearbook staff is responsible for the design, creation, editing, and printing of the annual RUHS yearbook.
 To learn more about or to participate in putting together the Student Yearbook, contact advisors Kelly Tucker and Eileen Snow.

 The Encore Theater Company (ETC) at Randolph Union High School performs two (and sometimes three) full length plays every year.
 Open to all students, the company performs comedies, dramas, musicals, and more to the delight and appreciation of community members from throughout Central Vermont.

 Students who are new to drama but interested in leaning more are welcome and encouraged to join the troupe and get their feet wet by participating on a lighting, sound, or tech crew, or just volunteering backstage to get a better understanding of how plays come together and what's involved in bringing the written word to life.
 Any academically eligible student is welcome to join the program, and more than 40 students choose to do so each year.

-ETC members attend Vermont State Drama Festival (which is often hosted at RUHS), where schools from throughout the state present one-act plays and compete for prizes and awards.
-An annual trip to New York City to attend a professional performance and an end-of-the-year Induction and Recognition night cap the ETC season (although the trip to NYC will not take place during the 2017-18 season).
+ETC members take an annual trip to New York City to attend a professional performance, and an end-of-the-year Induction and Recognition night caps the ETC season (although the trip to NYC will not take place during the 2017-18 season).